 - If they are in a public or busy place try to take them somewhere nearby that is calmer and quieter.

-- Remind them of where they are, help to ground them, for example, ask them to look around the room and describe out loud what they see.
+- Remind them of where they are, and help to ground them, for example, ask them to look around the room and describe out loud what they see.

 - Encourage them to take deep, slow breaths which will help them feel calmer and prevent hyperventilation.

 - Avoid sudden movements or anything that might startle them, especially if they are struggling to know where they are.

 - Ask before you touch them.
 Touching or putting your arms around the person might make them feel trapped, which can lead to greater panic or flashbacks.

 - If it is a smell or an item causing the flashback, slowly explain this to them and with permission remove it.

 At a time when your loved one isn’t having a flashback, it can be good to sit down and discuss what is helpful to them.
 It can also be helpful to make a list of triggers, this can help reduce the exposure until the person is ready.

 You can do much to help your loved one feel safe.